Chi-chan-Lau/CRAFT/GNN-Based Relationship Prediction/readme.md

 ### RQ3: Relationship Prediction

-We evaluate how LLM4CTI’s knowledge graphs can support link prediction using GNN models.
+We evaluate how CRAFT’s knowledge graphs can support link prediction using GNN models.
 This task measures the ability to uncover latent relationships among security entities.

 | Link Type                         | Count | Precision | Recall  | F1 Score |
 |----------------------------------|-------|-----------|---------|----------|